Heterogeneous Synthetic Learner for Panel Data: Theory

 \end{theorem}

-We make a few remarks for Theorem \ref{thm2}.
-Clearly, the first two terms is the estimation error due to the last step of H2SL, i.e., fitting the HTE function.
-The last two terms is due to the estimation error from the SC method as characterized in Lemma \ref{lm:sc}.
-In the case that the number of more units is larger than time points, i.e. $m,n>T_1$, the HTE function $\delta(\boldsymbol{x})$ can be consistently estimated by H2SL if $T_1$ goes to infinity.
+We make a few remarks for Theorem \ref{thm:H2SXL}.
+Clearly, the first two terms $n^{-1}T_1^{-1}$, $m^{-1}T_1^{-1} $ is the estimation error due to the Step 2 of H2SXL, i.e., fitting the HTE function.
+The last term $T_0^{-1} T_1^{-1}$is due to the estimation error from the SC method as characterized in Lemma \ref{lm:sc}.